ClojureBridgeLondon/community-docs/docs/curriculum/making-a-meal-of-it.md

 author: jr0cket
 ---

-Lets be a little introspective and represent ourselves and other groups of things in Clojure code

 In this section you will learn about collections, such as _string_, _vector_ and _map_.
 We will also introduce the following functions for the first time: